 THE DEER TICK

 The black legged tick, or deer tick, is what tick carries lyme disease and is found in two forms in the United States.
-The Ixodes scapularis is found in the northeastern, mid-Atlantic, and north-central parts of the United States.
-The Ixodes pacificus or western black legged tick is found on the Pacific coast.
-The tick has eight legs and is black in color, with the exception of the female which has a brown band across the back of it.
+Being found in the northeastern, mid-Atlantic, and north-central parts of the United States, the western black legged tick has eight legs and is black in color.
+The only exception is the female which has a brown band across the back of it.
 When the tick is engorged, or full of blood, it has a grayish blue color to it.
 It is much larger after feeding.

-The deer tick will find a hard to find spot such as the armpit, groin or back of the legs.
+Finding a hard to find spot, the deer tick will attach itself to a location such as the armpit, groin or back of the legs.
 There it will pierce the skin and bury its head in order to siphon blood.
-It will inject a small amount of saliva in order to stop the blood from clotting and numb the area so it is not detected.
-It will feed for five to seven days, and then fall off.
-At this point, it will lay eggs.
+In order to stop the blood from clotting and numb the area so it is not detected, it will inject a small amount of saliva into the bite.
+The insect will feed for five to seven days, and then fall off.
+At this point, the female will lay eggs.
 This is why it is important to contact a Tulsa exterminator to eliminate these pests.

 LYME DISEASE AND ITS SYMPTOMS

 A tick must feed on a human for 36 to 48 hours for transmission of lyme disease.
 Often, these insects will feed in nymph form.
 When the egg hatches, a nymph, or smaller version of the adult, emerges.
 These nymphs can be very tiny.
-This is often why tick bites can go unnoticed.
+Often, this is why tick bites can go unnoticed.
 Nymphs still can carry the disease and transmit it to humans.

 When lyme disease is transmitted, the result is a rash.
 You can find pictures of these rashes here.
 This rash can be in a few forms, but the most often seen is the bullseye rash.
 This rash has a red spot where the bite occurred, and then a red ring around it.
 Sometimes, there will just be a red ring that will get larger in diameter as time goes on.
 Sometimes it will be a circle without a clearing.
 If you see any of these, or suspect that you are infected with lyme disease, contact your medical professional immediately.